napolux/1000ideas/README.md

 ### How long will it take to reach 1000 ideas?

 If I stick to James' idea machine article I should end my journey in 100 days.
-I will not limit myself to a simple writedown, so it could take longer.
+I will not limit myself to a simple writedown and I would not write 10 ideas per day (probably just one), so it could take longer.

 ### Tell me more about the "little structure" and the "quality" of your ideas